 Sabi Sands, South Africa

-Sabi Sands is a 65,000-hectare private game reserve and a premier safari destination that shares an unfenced border with the world-renowned Kruger National Park.
+Sabi Sands is a 65,000-hectare private game reserve and a premier African safari holidays destination that shares an unfenced border with the world-renowned Kruger National Park.
 Featuring a savannah landscape with watering holes, dry riverbeds, lowed woodlands, and the perennial Sabi and Sand rivers, Sabi Sands is home of the famous “Big Five”, a great variety of antelopes, zebras, giraffes and some of South African’s ultra-luxurious safari lodges.

 The advantages of staying in Sabi Sands are that only guests are allowed in the reserve, the lodges are very comfortable, the car is fully open and the guides are highly trained and can drive off-road.
 I did a sunset/evening drive on my first day in Sabi Sands and a sunrise drive with a bush walk on the last day.
 I only saw two of the Big Five and the bushwalk was very quiet.

 However, I learned very interesting facts during the bush walk, such as: in the past pregnant South African women would make tea with elephant stool when they were not feeling well, hyena excrement is white because of the bones they eat and that giraffes eat it to compensate for the lack of calcium in their diet.

 I adored my stay at the Sabi Sands bush lodge and my safaris and bush walk were some of the greatest experiences of my life.

 Contributed by Pericles @ 7 Continents 1 Passport

 Okavango Delta, Botswana

 During my two months in Africa, my favorite safari destination was the Okavango Delta in Botswana.
 This area is unique because the main way to get there is by taking a traditional dug-out canoe, or mokoro, through the region’s unmarked waterways.
 Local guides lead visitors from the edge of the Delta near the city of Maun deep into the swampland.